TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/README.md

     - I used weight_decay=0.0001 for the critic, but not manually set weight_decay is necessary
     - I did a hard update from local to target networks weights on initialization, but this was not necessary
     - I copied all hyperparameters from https://github.com/and-buk/Udacity-DRLND/blob/master/p_collaboration_and_competition/MADDPG.py#L12 to my implementation
-    - I did call `actor_local` and `actor_target` for getting the actions in a wrong way: Within the for-loop for each agent, I again looped over all agents and called the method, instead of calling it only for the actual agent of the loop
+    - I did call `actor_local` and `actor_target` for getting the actions in a wrong way: Within the for-loop for each agent, I again looped over all agents and called the method and merged the results, instead of calling it only for the actual agent of the loop
     - I am not sure if I mentioned here and in my implementation all the bugs I could fix with the help of this repository, maybe there where some more.

     I copied some parts of the provided code into my project and marked the parts with comments.